Adolph A. Weinman’s design of the Walking Liberty Half Dollar is arguably one of the most beautiful designs used on a U.S. silver coin.

 Walking Liberty Halves were made in Philadelphia, Denver, and San Francisco from 1916 to 1947.

 Vibrant brilliant luster with a light champagne hue.
-The strike is very sharp and the surfaces reveal only minimal insignificant marks.
+The strike is very sharp and the surfaces are quite attractive.

 Beautiful frosty mint luster that is mostly white with nice light peripheral toning.
 The strike is sharp and the surfaces display minimal marks.